 If you can’t find it, then don’t worry.
 Sometimes this file can be hidden.
 For more details, see our guide on why you can’t find the .htaccess file on your WordPress site.

-Next, you need to add cache control and/or expires headers to turn on browser caching.
+Next, you need to add code that turns on browser caching.
 This tells the web browser how long it should store your website resources before they are deleted.

 - The cache-control header gives specific details to the web browser about how caching should be done.